9 reasons why bikes are the best medicine for your child

 But that's not all!
-Cycling is a kind of fertiliser for the brain.
-This is because physical activity stimulates the production of neurotrophins, or nerve proteins, which are released into the brain and muscles.
-These signaling substances not only prevent the death of existing brain cells, but also promote the formation of new nerve cells and new connections between nerve cells.
+Cycling acts as a kind of fertiliser for the brain since physical activity stimulates the production of neutrophins, or signalling proteins, in the hippocampus, which promote the formation of new nerve cells and new connections between nerve cells.
 This allows the nerve cells to communicate better with each other, improving your child's brain function.

-Another positive additional effect is that your child will absorb loads of light through the skin and eyes when out in the fresh air.
-This boosts vitamin D production, which in turn strengthens the immune system and protects the bones from osteoporosis.
-What's more, light has a direct effect on hormonal balance and thus on mood.
+Another positive side effect is that your child will absorb loads of light through their skin and eyes when out in the fresh air on their bike.
+This boosts vitamin D production, which in turn strengthens the immune system.
+What's more, light has a positive effect on hormonal balance and thus on mood.
 On a bright sunny day, light has an illuminance of 100,000 lux, while interior lighting offers only about 400 lux.
 Even on an overcast day, you can still absorb about 5,000 lux outside.
-So get on your bike and tank up on light!
+So get your child out on their bike and tanking up on light!

 5. Cycling promotes muscle growth

-8. Bicycle riding improves motor skills and sharpens the senses
+8. Cycling improves motor skills and sharpens the senses

-Cycling also sensitises perception.
-Children discover and explore the world through their senses– that is, by absorbing stimuli from the environment through their various sensory channels and processing that input in the brain.
-Cycling promotes your child's sensory perception in a wide range of aspects.
-Firstly, a good sense of balance is fundamental to being able to handle a bicycle at all.
-On the way to kindergarten, your child learns to watch and listen carefully in order to assess traffic hazards, for instance.
-During bike rides, children discover the many sounds, smells and colours of nature.
+- Children discover and explore the world through their senses– that is, by absorbing stimuli from the environment through various sensory channels and processing that input in the brain.
+Cycling promotes your child's sensory perception in so many ways.
+In addition to developing a good sense of balance, they will learn to actively listen out for noises and visually identify the source of what they can hear.
+Practising these skills will help them improve their ability to assess traffic hazards.
+During bike rides, children can discover everything nature has to offer.